albermax/innvestigate/README.md

 ![Different explanation methods on ImageNet.](https://github.com/albermax/innvestigate/raw/master/examples/images/analysis_grid.png)

-## Note: The library is alpha-state and you might encounter issues using it.
-We are working on the next release.
-Please let us know if you find any bugs.

 ## Introduction

 In the recent years neural networks furthered the state of the art in many domains like, e.g., object detection and speech recognition.